Babylon (opera): Background and performance history

 The stage work Babylon was written by Jörg Widmann on a commission by the Bavarian State Opera.
 The opera was composed from 2011 to 2012.
 Librettist and composer were not held to any restrictions.
 The librettist Peter Sloterdijk describes life in a multi-religious and multi-cultural metropolis, the rise and fall of an empire.
 His essay God's Zeal, that deals with the three major monotheistic religions, Judaism, Christianity and Islam, possibly influenced the libretto.

 The Bavarian State Opera presented the world premiere of Widmann's Babylon, conducted by Kent Nagano on 27 October 2012 in National Theatre Munich.
 The production was directed by Carlus Padrissa (La Fura dels Baus).

 A revised version of the opera was premiered on 9 March 2019 at the Staatsoper Unter den Linden Berlin.
 Conductor of the new production by Andreas Kriegenburg was Christopher Ward, replacing Daniel Barenboim.
 In the revision Widmann used live electronics for the first time at the end.
 The action takes place in a cave-like underground.

 In 2022, a new production of the opera, based on the revised version, was performed by the Staatstheater Wiesbaden.
 It was part of the May Festival Wiesbaden.
 The setting is an airport lounge.
-Sarah Traubel appeared as Inanna, Daniela Kerck directed her own stage design, projections by London-based video designer Astrid Steiner, and Albert Horne was the musical director.
+Sarah Traubel appeared as Inanna, Daniela Kerck directed and created the stage design, projections by London-based video designer Astrid Steiner, and Albert Horne was the conductor and chorus master.

 The first performance of Widmann's Babylon Suite, a commission of Grafenegg Festival and Deutsches Symphonie-Orchester Berlin, took place on 21 August 2014 in Grafenegg under the direction of Kent Nagano.
-The Babylon Suite is the concertante version of Widmann's opera.
+The Babylon Suite is based on Widmann's opera and incorporates vocal parts into the orchestra.